The Lir National Academy of Dramatic Art at Trinity College Dublin

 Entry Requirements

-a) Letter of Application: A letter that outlines the applicant’s theatre education and creative writing experience to date.
+a) Letter of Application: A letter that outlines your theatre education and creative writing experience to date.
 This may also include experience in other areas of theatre.
 Please note, however, that applicants will require some playwriting experience to be accepted on to the course

-b) Statement of Purpose: A statement outlining ambitions in terms of theatre writing.
-Applicants should include the role of theatre in their life, discuss their choice to follow playwriting as a career path, and demonstrate their ambition in completing further education.
-Applicants should also explore their ambitions in terms of creative writing style, form and medium.
+b) Statement of Purpose: A statement outlining your ambitions in terms of theatre writing.
+In this you can include what theatre is to you, why you have chosen a career in playwriting, the work you want to make, why you want to pursue a MFA in Playwriting and your future plans.
+You should also explore your ambitions in terms of creative writing style, form and medium.

 Application Details